HART-Avionics/docs/docs/project_structure/4.0_ground_station/GroundStation.rst

 Ground Station
 ===============
-The telemetry visualization system with simulation capabilities
+The Ground Station is the Ground Computer plus all the supporting software & hardware associated with it.

 .. toctree::
    :maxdepth: 3